miyaluc/Lab36-WebAPI-Pt1/README.md

 ## ReadMe
 - Your readme should include the following information:
-	- How long did it take you to complete this assignment?
+	- How long did it take you to complete this assignment? about 3 frustrating hours
 	- What did you struggle with?
 Why?
 How did you solve?
+I struggled with finding the appsettings.json file before realizing that it's up to me to create it.
 	- What did you learn during this assignment?
+I learned the value of custom routing.
-    - What resources did you utilize for this assingment?
+    - What resources did you utilize for this assingment? class demos

 ## Rubric
 - 3pts: Get Action with requirements of the controller